jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-1-06.md

 Sush a person who does not know the astronomical part of the science , which abounds in innunerable reasonings , is one like a king depicted in a drawing, or a lion fast tied to a pole .

-Verse 8.

-The Science of Jyotisha without Astronomy, is like a king's a my without roaring elephants though ex-celling in horses etc.
+<sup>8</sup> The Science of Jyotisha without Astronomy, is like a king's a my without roaring elephants though ex-celling in horses etc.

 It is like a garden without mango trees , or like a lake without water , or again like a lady parted with her newly married lover .

-Verse 9.

-The Vedic lore prescribes Sacrifices to be performed.
+<sup>9</sup> The Vedic lore prescribes Sacrifices to be performed.
 These sacrifices are based on a knowledge of appropriate time to perform them.

 This science of astronomy gives a knowledge of time.
 Hence, it has been reckoned as one of the 6 Vedangas or limbs of the Veda.

-### Verse 10.

-(Out of the 6 Vedangas) The science of grammar is like the face of the person of the Veda, the science of Jyautisha takes the place of the eyes, the Nirukta that of the ears; the Kalpa that of the hands; the Siksha that of the nose and the Chandas the place of the feet.
+<sup>10</sup> (Out of the 6 Vedangas) The science of grammar is like the face of the person of the Veda, the science of Jyautisha takes the place of the eyes, the Nirukta that of the ears; the Kalpa that of the hands; the Siksha that of the nose and the Chandas the place of the feet.

-### Verse 11

-This science of Jyotisha is depicted as the very eyes of the Person of the Veda.
+<sup>11</sup> This science of Jyotisha is depicted as the very eyes of the Person of the Veda.
 So it has been acclaimed as the most important of the 6 Angas or limbs of the Veda, in as much as, even if a person be endowed with limbs like the ears, nose etc, if he be devoid of vision, he could not do anything.

-### Verse 12

-This Science of Astronomy has been declared as the most important of the Vedangas.
+<sup>12</sup> This Science of Astronomy has been declared as the most important of the Vedangas.

 Hence this has to be studied by the Dwijas (ie Brahmins Kshatriyas and the Vaishyas who form the three higher castes), also because it is sacred, secret and the best discipline.